ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

 	sudo systemctl restart zoneminder

-**Step 7: make sure live streaming works**: Make sure you can view Monitor streams:

-startup ZM console in your browser, go to ``Options->Path`` and make sure ``PATH_ZMS`` is set to ``/zm/cgi-bin/nph-zms`` and restart ZM (you should not need to do this for packages, as this should automatically work)

 **Step 8**: If you have changed your DB login/password from zmuser/zmpass, the API won't know about it

 If you changed the DB password **after** installing ZM, the APIs will not be able to connect to the DB.

 If you have, go to ``zoneminder/www/api/app/Config`` & Edit ``database.php``